apples0/blog/_posts/2017-06-21-how-to-generate-HD-wallet-offline-using-organic-entropy.markdown

 ## b. label your drives

-- using the masking tape and marker, label the usb drives as "live", "offline boot" and "offline apps".
+Using the masking tape and marker, label the usb drives as "live", "offline boot" and "offline apps".
 In the glacier protocol the "live" drive is called the SETUP drive because that's all they use it for but we're going to be using it later on to communicate with our offline machine (via QR codes) and to broadcast transactions to the network.

 ## c. remove the netbook's wireless card